 Cycle counts are small batches of inventory counting tasks for a single location, or a single group of items, within a warehouse.
-Performing cycle counts frequently for smaller portions of your inventory allows you to keep you inventory counts accurate without interrupting your day-to-day operations.
+Performing cycle counts frequently for smaller portions of your inventory allows you to keep stock levels accurate without interrupting your day-to-day operations.

 Tip: To learn more, check out our blog article on effective cycle counting.

 Open your Items tab and filter the table to show the items you wish to count.
 Warehouse teams often prefer to count by a common brand or distributor, or will arrange counts by sales volume or location within the warehouse.